 Cooperative education is an exciting new way to earn a Lakeland degree, earn valuable professional experience, and control the cost of college.
 Lakeland is the only school in the Midwest fully offering cooperative education.

 Every college and university says they care about student success, but Lakeland backs it up with words and action.
-The latest example is our highly progressive "Success and Engagement Coach" initiative.
+The latest example is our highly progressive "Student Engagement Advocates" initiative.

-Your student, along with every other Lakeland University traditional undergraduate student, is assigned a Success and Engagement Coach.
-These coaches are dedicated professionals who provide personal support across many platforms to help your student succeed — at Lakeland and beyond.
+Your student, along with every other Lakeland University traditional undergraduate student, is assigned a Student Engagement Advocate.
+The advocates are dedicated professionals who provide personal support across many platforms to help your student succeed — at Lakeland and beyond.

 Community service isn’t what we do.
 It’s who we are.
 When you’re a Lakeland Muskie, helping others and making your community a better place is in your DNA.
 We encourage our students to participate in community service, because it aligns with our identity as a university.
 We think it’s a very important part of a student’s overall development into a well-rounded, civic-minded citizen.